 - Keep interactions brief

-- Wear a face covering on public transport, in shops or crowded indoor environments
+- Wear a face covering when indoors, on public transport, in shops or crowded indoor environments

 - Increase ventilation

 - Avoid loud talking or singing with others